trimstray/test-your-sysadmin-skills/README.md

 :warning: Questions marked **`*`** don't have answers yet - make a pull request to add them!

-:bangbang: The answers are only **examples** and do not exhaust the whole topic.
+:heavy_check_mark: The answers are only **examples** and do not exhaust the whole topic.
+Most of them contains "**Useful resources**" for a deeper understanding of the topic.

-:traffic_light: If you find a question which doesn't make sense, or one of the answers doesn't seem right; **please make a pull request**.
+:traffic_light: If you find a question which doesn't make sense, or one of the answers doesn't seem right, or something seems really stupid; **please make a pull request**.

 <br>